 Step 3: Press Command + Shift + . key combinations.

-You will see your missing files or folders appearing as grayed out in the right column of the Finder.
-Then, you can open and check this files normally.
+Your missing files or folders will appear grayed out in the right column of the Finder.
+You can open and check these files without issue.

 Step 1: Go to Applications and choose Disk Utility in Utilities.

-Step 2: Launch Disk Utility and click "Show all devices" in View option.
+Step 2: Launch Disk Utility and click "Show all devices" in the View option.